 Returns the list of directories that constitute path.
-The path argument must be normalized (see normalize-path below).
+The path argument must be normalized (except for letter case; see normalize-path below).

 (file-name-from-path path)

 If path is a file pathname, returns just the file name part without the directory path.